-Value Description Unit Range Default File Director Authentication > Enable Single Sign On Enable Single Sign On for the machine.
-Single Sign On must be enabled for the endpoint and user.
-N/A Enabled or Disabled Disabled 3.0 and 3.5 Logging > Circular Logging Enable circular logging.
+Value Description Unit Range Default DataNow Sign On enabled for the endpoint and user.
+Disabled Logging > Circular Logging Enable circular logging.
 Log files are written to %LOCALAPPDATA%\DataNowLogs.
-N/A Enabled or Disabled Disabled 3.0 and 3.5 Networking > Auto Throttle Minimum Set the minimum limit for File Director throttling.
-KBps Any positive value 30 3.0 and 3.5 Networking > Auto Throttle Percentage Set the percentage of the estimated upload pipe that File Director uses. % 0 to 100 100 3.0 and 3.5 Networking > Auto Throttle Retest Interval Set how frequently File Director retests its available upload throttle.
-The throttle is briefly removed during the test. ms Any positive value 36,000,000 3.0 and 3.5 Network > Advanced > HTTP Connection Request Set the timeout value for HTTP connection requests. ms Any positive value 60,000 3.0 and 3.5

-Value Description Unit Range Default File Director Timeout Network > Advanced > HTTP Name Resolution Timeout Set the timeout for HTTP name resolution. ms Any positive value 0 3.0 and 3.5 Network > Advanced > HTTP Receive Response Timeout Set the timeout for receiving HTTP response to requests. ms Any positive value 60,000 3.0 and 3.5 Network > Advanced > HTTP Send Request Timeout Set the timeout for HTTP send requests. ms Any positive value 60,000 3.0 and 3.5 Sync > Disable Default File Exclusions Disable the default file exclusions.
+N/A Enabled or Disabled Disabled 3.0 and 3.5 Networking > Auto Throttle Minimum Set the minimum limit for DataNow throttling.
+KBps Any positive value 30 3.0 and 3.5 Networking > Auto Throttle Percentage Set the percentage of the estimated upload pipe that DataNow uses. % 0 to 100 100 3.0 and 3.5 Networking > Auto Throttle Retest Interval Set how frequently DataNow retests its available upload throttle.
+The throttle is briefly removed during the test. ms Any positive value 36,000,000 3.0 and 3.5 Network > Advanced > HTTP Connection Request Timeout Set the timeout value for HTTP connection requests. ms Any positive value 60,000 3.0 and 3.5 Network > Advanced > HTTP Name Resolution Timeout Set the timeout for HTTP name resolution. ms Any positive value 0 3.0 and 3.5 Network > Advanced > HTTP Receive Response Timeout Set the timeout for receiving HTTP response to requests. ms Any positive value 60,000 3.0 and 3.5 Network > Advanced > HTTP Send Request Timeout Set the timeout for HTTP send requests. ms Any positive value 60,000 3.0 and 3.5

+Value Description Unit Range Default DataNow Sync > Disable Default File Exclusions Disable the default file exclusions.
 N/A Enabled or Disabled Enabled 3.0 and 3.5 Sync > Disable Default Folder Exclusions Disable the default folder exclusions.
 N/A Enabled or Disabled Enabled 3.0 and 3.5 Sync > Advanced > Cache Expiry Time Set the default cache expiry time for a folder listing. ms Any positive value 2,000 3.0 and 3.5 Sync > Advanced > Failed Upload Retry Time Max Set the maximum time to wait before retrying failed uploads. ms Any positive value 20,000 3.0 and 3.5 Sync > Advanced > Failed Upload Retry Time Min Set the minimum time after an upload fails before it is retried.
-The retry will not occur if the network is unavailable. ms Any positive value 5,000 3.0 and 3.5

-Value Description Unit Range Default File Director Sync > Advanced > Offline Mapppoint Timeout Set the map point timeout before it appears offline.
-S Any positive value 30 3.0 and 3.5 Sync > Advanced > Recycle Server Side Deletions Set whether File Director reflects server side changes by sending local files to the Recycle Bin.
-N/A Enabled or Disabled Disabled 3.0 and 3.5 Developer > Logon Token Wait Period Set the time at logon that File Director waits for the session token.
+The retry will not occur if the network is unavailable. ms Any positive value 5,000 3.0 and 3.5 Sync > Advanced > Offline Mapppoint Timeout Set the map point timeout before it appears offline.
+S Any positive value 30 3.0 and 3.5 Sync > Advanced > Recycle Server Side Deletions Set whether DataNow reflects server side changes by sending local files to the Recycle Bin.
+N/A Enabled or Disabled Disabled 3.0 and 3.5 Developer > Logon Token Wait Period Set the time at logon that DataNow waits for the session token.
 S Any positive value 60 3.0 and 3.5 Developer > Session Startup Wait Time Set the time that the service waits while trying to initialize a user after logon.
 S Any positive value 90 3.0 and 3.5

-Create a File Director Custom Settings Action
+Create a DataNow Custom Settings Action